philipph77/fifa_tournament_companion/README.md

 # FIFA Tournament Companion (FTC)

 FIFA Tournament Companion (FTC) is a tool for all you FIFA fools.
-It helps you to track all kinds of relevant and irrelevant information about your tournament.
+It is designed to help you track all kinds of relevant and irrelevant information about your tournament.
+Currently it can generate a schedule, store the players for each team, store match results aswell as a short match report (goals and cards).

 ## Installation